quantmind/pulsar/docs/source/design.rst

 Actors
 =================

-Actors are the atoms of pulsar's concurrent computation, they do not share state between them, communication is achieved via asynchronous :ref:`inter-process message passing <tutorials-messages>`, implemented using the standard python socket library.
+An :class:`Actor` is the atom of pulsar's concurrent computation, they do not share state between them, communication is achieved via asynchronous :ref:`inter-process message passing <tutorials-messages>`, implemented using the standard python socket library.
+They can be process based as well as thread based and can perform one or many activities.

 The Arbiter
 ~~~~~~~~~~~~~~~~~